C3PWhoa/ARGoS-Kilobots/README.md

     * This experiment can be improved by increasing the number of robots approaching the shape and decreasing
     *   the latency between the departure of each group.
 This would result in reduced formation times.

+## Lab 16 by Michal Pluhacek
+    * Decentralized global coordinate system construction for kilobots
+    * Example application: displaying message
+    * Displayed Message: Hello World (for 100 robots in 10x10 formation)

+    * code (c) by Michal Pluhacek
+    * Version date: February 3rd, 2023

+    * Paper citation: to be added
-According to the authors' requests, I am obliged to mention that:
+    * According to the authors' requests, I am obliged to mention that:

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in